¡Bienvenidos! Welcome to the new spring 2023 semester

 ¡Feliz Año Nuevo!

-My warmest welcome to the new Spring 2023 semester.
-Welcome back if you are not a new student!
+My warmest welcome to the new Spring 2023 semester!

 This semester promises to be a wonderful one.
 We have the typical Tutorías -or free tutoring two days a week and the Mesa española, -another free opportunity to practice Spanish in an informal, pressure-free environment.
 The schedule for both the Tutorías and the Mesa española can be found in the "CURRENT EVENTS" section of the main Events page.

 In addition, we will welcome our alumna, Isabel López Slattery, on Friday, February 3, who will speak to all of our students of Spanish about her road to professional success.
 Her talk is titled How Spanish Unlocks a World of Adventure".
 If you ever wondered how a degree in Spanish can help you professionally, please join us on Feb.
 3, at 12 p.m. in Brown 2028.

 Other activities, such as the Certamen de escritura -or writing contest, or the Concurso de vídeos -or video contest will be announced in the coming days.
 Please stay tuned!

 I wish you a spendid semester. ¡Que tengan un semestre espléndido!

 PROFESSOR FROM THE UNIV.
 OF MICHIGAN speaks about Violence & Resistance in Latin America

 >THIS EVENT HAS BEEN CANCELLED.
 APOLOGIES FOR THE INCONVENIENCE.